USEPA/AMET/docs/AMET_Users_Guide_v15.md

 - Users have the flexibility to use Verdi, Ncview, IDV or other software to plot as desired or read via NetCDF modules and do external analysis on the data.

 **wrapper.csh**
-- A new script in AMETv1.5 that acts as a wrapper for most of the scripts listed above.
+- A new script in AMETv1.5 that acts as a wrapper for most of the scripts listed above (spatial, daily barplot, summary, raob and radiation).
 - Uses an wrapper run code (e.g., DB.MN) that drives an analysis script and analysis mode.
-DB.MN for example runs the daily barplot statistics for each month of a defined year.
+DB.MN for example runs the daily barplot (DB) statistics for each month (MN) of a defined year.
 - The script lists all availiable options that include monthly, seasonal, regional-monthly and regional-seasonal statistics for the various analysis scripts.
 - The run_info_MET.R configuration allows further refinement so users can build a complete model evaluation protocol and run from a single script execution.
 - The new AMET GUI will also allow have capability from a user interface.